The Best Things To Do In Benidorm

 Nestled among rolling hills and olive groves, Altea is a picturesque setting with beautiful views of the Mediterranean Sea.

 The old town is particularly charming, with its traditional whitewashed houses and narrow streets.
-Be sure to wander down to the seafront where you can enjoy a refreshing swim or simply relax and soak up the sun.
+Be sure to wander to the seafront to enjoy a refreshing swim or relax and soak up the sun.

-Guadalest is a popular tourist destination due to its picturesque setting and its many historical landmarks.
+Guadalest is a popular tourist destination due to its picturesque setting and many historical landmarks.

 Visitors to Guadalest can explore the medieval castle or the many churches and monasteries scattered throughout the town.

-Visitors can learn about the history of these common kitchen items, as well as see some of the more unusual examples in the collection.
+Visitors can learn about the history of these common kitchen items and see some of the more unusual examples in the collection.

 Another fun museum is the Museo Vehiculos Historicos Valle De Guadalest, perfect for car enthusiasts with its impressive collection of historic vehicles.

-There are also several hiking trails in the area, offering stunning views of the surrounding mountains and valleys.
+The area also offers several hiking trails, offering stunning views of the surrounding mountains and valleys.

 From live music and DJs to street performers and food trucks, there is something for everyone at the Low Festival.